liuliu/swift-mujoco/README.md

 Not all functions are automatically generated, some of these are manually implemented because:

- * The C API can be better reflected with corresponding Swift API, for example, `mj_loadXML` can be better translated with `throws` for errors;
+ * The C API can be better refactored to Swift API.
+For example, `mj_loadXML` can be better translated with `throws` for errors;
  * Some parameters can be nil, but during automatic interface generation, we assumed all parameters to be non-nil.

 ### MjUI

 Whenever possible, we lean towards automatic interface generation.
-That's why certain APIs even looks weird, we keep it that way. `MjUI` has many quirks that at odds with this philosophy.
+That's why we kept certain APIs in a way that look weird. `MjUI` has many quirks that at odds with this philosophy.
 In particular, `MjuiDef` automatically associated the UI control with the underlying storage `pdata`.
 Because `pdata` is a pointer, it has no regards to the underlying storage lifetime.
-A property wrapper `MjuiDefState` is introduced to solve this issue.
+A set of property wrappers: `MjuiDefState`, `MjuiDefStateMap` are introduced to solve this issue.
 Although users are still responsible to make sure the underlying storage lifetime longer than `MjUI` itself, you don't need to deal with raw `pdata`.
+A `MjuiDefObjectMapper` is introduced to facilitate direct mapping between an `MjStruct` and a `MjuiDef`.
+You need to pay extra attention because there is no guarantee on underlying `MjStruct` lifetime with `MjuiDefObjectMapper`.
+A recommended way is to group them both under a `final class` to make sure their lifetime is in sync.

+### Constants

+Only constants related to `MjUI` are ported over so far.

+### Callbacks

+Callbacks can be found under `Mjcb`.
+These are manually ported callbacks but does support Swift closures (i.e. captures).

+### Reflection

+No additional reflection capability provided besides what exists in Swift (i.e. custom descriptions for enums).
+In particular, the functionalities of `mjxmacro.h` is specifically not ported over.

 ### String

 MuJoCo leans heavily on static allocated strings.
 To make interaction easier, these are exposed as ordinary Swift strings.
 The back-and-forth copying can be expensive.
+Because static allocated strings have hard limit, there is a silent truncation if such limit reached.

 ### GLContext

 A `GLContext` object is introduced to delegate GLFW interactions.
 Functionalities from `uitools.cc` in `./sample/` of MuJoCo were added to make interactions with `MjUI` easier.
+This object is a bit overreaching as it provides access to clipboard, timing and drag & drop functions.

 ## Examples

-Both `Examples/simulate` and `Examples/ant` should provide good starting point to learn about this port.
+Both `Examples/simulate` and `Examples/ant` should provide good starting points to learn about the APIs.
 To run:

 ```
 bazel run Examples:ant
 bazel run --compilation_mode=opt Examples:simulate -- ~/workspace/swift-mujoco/Examples/assets/ant.xml
 ```

-Visit documentation at: <https://liuliu.github.io/swift-mujoco/documentation/mujoco>.
-These should be regularly updated.
+Visit documentation at: <https://liuliu.github.io/swift-mujoco>.
+These should be kept up-to-date with `main` branch.